 People who need home care frequently need help with related activities, such as grocery shopping, transportation and errands.
 Our concierge services include these activities and just about anything else our clients need.
 We employ our own carefully selected concierge specialists with diverse educational backgrounds and experience to help our clients with an array of services beyond basic personal care.
 Click here to learn more.

 Choosing the Right Provider

 We understand the sensitive nature of hiring a caregiver.
 Clients and families frequently grapple with issues of dignity, privacy and pride, and worry about the caliber of the people providing care.
 We take these concerns very seriously.

 Caring Friends Home Care is a licensed home care agency by the Pennsylvania Department of Health.
-Unlike many other organizations, we employ more than 100 of our own carefully screened and trained caregivers—certified nursing assistants, home care aides and social work assistants.
+Unlike many other organizations, we employ more than 100 of our own carefully screened and trained caregivers—certified nursing home assistants and home care aides.
 All our caregivers are subject to a strict quality credentialing process and are carefully supervised.
 We stand by their compassion, skill and performance.

 Our Quality Credentialing Process